Battle of São Vicente: Aftermath

 The battle had only cost eight Englishmen killed and twenty injured and only moderate damage to their ships.
-An Indian who went aboard the Leicester told Fenton that the Spanish who had landed at Santos further down had suffered heavily.
+An indigenous who went aboard the Leicester told Fenton that the Spanish who had landed at Santos further down had suffered heavily.
 As well as Begonia sunk with the loss of 32 men killed, the galleon Concepción was heavily damaged bringing the total to nearly a hundred dead and many more wounded.
-The Indian also said that the Spanish had carried the casualties to the shore in three small boats a number of times.
+The indigenous also said that the Spanish had carried the casualties to the shore in three small boats a number of times.

 Fenton's ships stayed at São Vicente for only the rest of the day trying to at least do some trade but the Portuguese answer was the same as before.
-Fenton fearing more Spanish ships then moved off to Espirito Santo where news of the battle had been received but with mixed feelings with the populace; trade was again refused.
+Fenton fearing more Spanish ships then moved off to Espírito Santo where news of the battle had been received but with mixed feelings with the populace and trade was again refused.
 Disappointed, Fenton realized that trade with the Portuguese here was at an end.
 With supplies running low and quarrels with Hawkins decided to sail for England.
 Spanish sources argue that even if defeated, de Equino's action was pivotal in Fenton's decision to withdraw.

 Warde's Edward Bonaventure got separated from its consorts on 8 February and sailed alone towards England.
-After touching at Fernando de Noronha Island; Fenton then reached Salvador to refresh before returning to England.
+After touching at Fernando de Noronha Island, Fenton then reached Salvador to refresh before returning to England.
 Richard Maddox died on the 27th but his diary proved invaluable and is now preserved at the British Museum.